 Due to the industrial Internet of Things, the prerequisites for production and manufacturing electronics are undergoing fundamental change.
 The “smart factory” is just around the corner: In the future, production facilities and value chains will be connected to one another digitally.
 Which poses some considerable challenges to companies: How can they prepare for this development?
 What opportunities and what risks are associated with this development?
 How can intelligent production planning further optimize the utilization rate of manufacturing facilities?
 What is important when it comes to infrastructure and security of industrial IT?
 How can existing systems be adapted for modern cloud, mobility and analysis functions?
 Within the scope of productronica, companies can exchange ideas and information about these questions and profit from the best-practice examples of others.

-Among other things, 3D printing in the electronics industry plays an important role in the Future Markets cluster at this year's productronica.
+Among other things, 3D printing in the electronics industry plays an important role in the Future Production / Smart Factory Cluster at this year's productronica.
 After all, this new technology will have a strong influence on the market in the future, particularly given the fact that it has almost unlimited potential for new products.
 The possibilities are practically endless.
 While plastic is currently the focus of the materials being used, there are also concepts that call for the use of metals or would even make electrically conductive connections possible.
 Future capabilities will increase the potential even further.

 Even if high-end, professional-quality 3D printers are still relatively expensive right now, they will become increasing affordable as the use of this new technology continues to spread.
 Like mobile telephones, it is even conceivable that 3D printers could be an everyday product for normal consumers in the foreseeable future.
 Could this even cause innovation and production processes to shift to consumers in the long term?
 One thing is certain: 3D printing is advancing both in the private and professional industrial sectors and will change our living and working world's immensely. productronica's Future Markets cluster will provide insights into and a look at the prospects for the future.